 There are so many things to do in Taipei I wish we had more than a week to explore.
-Taipei is a long swath of urban sprawl with countless high rise buildings, apartments, and shops.
-However, it doesn’t feel like many cities we are familiar with in the West or other parts of Asia.
+Taipei is a long swath of urban sprawl with countless high-rise buildings, apartments, and shops.
+However, it never felt like many cities we are familiar with in the West or other parts of Asia.
 Taipei is extremely livable with good public transportation, bike lanes, not too loud, manageable traffic, and a plethora of public spaces.

 It only takes a few blocks to find a park or garden.
 Even our Airbnb in Taipei overlooked a small local park with a coffee shop to enjoy the beautiful weather outdoors in November.

 Don’t think Taipei feels whitewashed though because they’re still alive with Taiwan’s unique culture.
 Come rush hour you’ll find an onslaught of motorbikes, easily the most popular form of transportation to remind you that you’re still in Asia.
 It’s interesting, eclectic, full of fantastic food finds, and things to do!

 The Best Things to do in Taipei